gzpan/Translation-on-Tars-Documents/tars_tup.md

 The basic types of support include the following:

-Void               : can only be represented in the return value of the function
+void               : can only be represented in the return value of the function

-Bool               : Boolean type, mapped to tars::Bool
+bool               : Boolean type, mapped to tars::Bool

-Byte               : signed characters, mapped to tars::Char
+byte               : signed characters, mapped to tars::Char

-Short               : signed short integer, mapped to tars::Short
+short               : signed short integer, mapped to tars::Short

 Int                             : signed integer, mapped to tars::Int32